Julia Parnell

 Clients and Funding Partners: NZ On Air, The New Zealand Film Commission, Madman Entertainment, Submarine, 1091, TVNZ, TVNZ+, Three, Prime, NZ Herald, Stuff, New Yorker, NHK, Al Jazeera, Guardian Australia, Short of the Week, Link.tv, the Swedish Broadcasting Company, NITV and TVB Hong Kong.

-Awards: NZ International Film Festival Best Short, Show Me Shorts Best Short, Doc Edge Best Series and Women in Film and Television Woman to Watch.
+Awards: Doc Edge Raye Freedman Legacy Award – recognising both her filmmaking practice and long-standing contribution to industry mentorship, NZ International Film Festival Best Short, Show Me Shorts Best Short, Doc Edge Best Series and Women in Film and Television Woman to Watch.

 Nominations: Best Comedy Series NZ Television Awards, Best Director and Best Factual series NZ Web Fest, Best Documentary, Sex and Relationship and Māori or Pasifika NZ Podcast Awards.